The Best Japanese Restaurants In Brisbane for Sushi & Sake

 Hikari

-A bustling little spot on breezy, tree-lined Vernon Terrace, Hikari is loved by the Teneriffe inhabitants.
+A bustling little spot on breezy, tree-lined Vernon Terrace, Hikari is well-loved by Teneriffe locals.
 It’s a local favourite to stop in for a meal after a stroll along the river walk and it’s always worth the walk.
-With warm service that makes you feel right at home and a menu that never disappoints - the crowds alone can testify to this!
+With warm service that makes you feel right at home and a menu that never disappoints — the crowds alone can testify to this!

 This is the place to order up some of the freshest sashimi Brisbane has to offer and pair it with a beautiful crisp wine.